sujjasf/mycodingbasics/DONTREADME.md

-rn in ktm bus trying to commit... buld trying his hard to write sujjal.. bbut progress is not going well
+rn in ktm bus trying to commit... buld trying his hard to write sujjal.. bbut progress is not going well ok but this is last commit out of 4 but i have missed two previous days missing in u right-top